ebruun/apc523_project/README.md

 ## Getting Started

+create a conda environment to run the program using:

+`conda env create -f environment.yml`

-Package requirements: make sure to have installed Atugograd, Networkx, Numpy, and SciPy.
+Package requirements: make sure to have installed Autograd, Networkx, Numpy, and SciPy.

 ### Part 1: Graphs
 To run an iteration on a medium size graph, just run `python main.py`, the iterations will be shown in a new matplotlib window.
 To change the options, see instructions in that same file.